haleli-amiad/cartloop/client/README.md

 This project is a simple SPA with React that simulates a text message conversation between two people.
 In this case, the "other user" is the server.

+Deployment on heroku can be found here: https://cartloop.herokuapp.com/

 Features:

 1. Ready to send messages are available via macros (by click)